Mikaela-G/Reddit_Toxicounter/README.md

 Everyone:
 - Decide which columns we want to use from dataset; make sure to check what columns are included in different years
+- Add a date column to the dataset
 - Gain access to Perspective API
 - Exploratory Data Analysis
 - Learn about modeling and decide which algorithms to use